Alberta a migration magnet for Canadians as population swells

 According to the data released Wednesday, the agency said 39,451 people from Ontario moved to Alberta in 2022, about the same number of people currently living in the city of Spruce Grove.

-Statistics Canada said 16,530 Albertans went the other way, but that means that 22,921 more people in total now call Alberta home.
+Statistics Canada said 16,530 Albertans went the other way, but that means that 22,921 more people now call Alberta home.

 A year earlier, 4,926 Ontarians relocated here while in 2020, there was a net decrease of 1,588 people.